PolarNotion/siderail/README.md

 - a [Rails Application Template](https://guides.rubyonrails.org/rails_application_templates.html) that is easy to keep updated
 - always growing and improving with real world usage

+> Looking for the old version of Siderail that you just clone directly?
+[It is tagged, here](https://github.com/PolarNotion/siderail/tree/clone-style).

 ## Start Here

 Starting a new project?
 Start with Siderail!
 It's as easy as: